L3MON4D3/LuaSnip/DOC.md

              lua pattern.
 False by default.
 - `docstring`: string, textual representation of the snippet, specified like `dscr`.
 Overrides docstrings loaded from json.
+- `docTrig`: string, for snippets triggered using a lua pattern: define the trigger that is used during docstring-generation.

 `s` can also be a single string, in which case it is used instead of `trig`, all other values being defaulted: